 Upholstery and Bedding Market

-- Comments: A great place to order custom-made bedding like those silk duvet blankets at a fraction of what you pay in the Suzhou silk markets.
+This market is a great place to order custom-made bedding like those silk duvet blankets at a fraction of what you pay in the Suzhou silk markets.
 Custom-made sheets and bedding, upholstery fabric are all good value here.